firepacket/CSharp-UHEPRNG-Ultra-High-Entropy-Pseudo-Random-Number-Generator-WITH-GUI/README.md

 # CSharp UHEPRNG Ultra High Entropy Pseudo-Random Number Generator WITH GUI
-Full working C# port of the Gibson Research Corporation UHEPRNG with WinForms GUI and Histogram Analysis

 This is an Ultra High Entropy Pseudo-Random Number Generator for use when you do not have a cryptographically secure source of data available.
 It was developed by the Gibson Research Corporation and released into the public domain.
 You can read more about it here: https://www.grc.com/otg/uheprng.htm